19hours/sg-statutes/Acts/Work Injury Compensation Act.md

 ### Pre-hearing conferences to be held when directed by Commissioner

-25B\.—(1) Without prejudice to the generality of section 25A(1), at any time after a claim for compensation has been made under section 11, the Commissioner may direct parties to attend a pre- hearing conference by serving a notice to the parties.
+25B\.—(1) Without prejudice to the generality of section 25A(1), at any time after a claim for compensation has been made under section 11, the Commissioner may direct parties to attend a pre‑hearing conference by serving a notice to the parties.

 [5/2008]